jessesquires/jessesquires.com/_posts/2019-09-26-overriding-status-bar-settings-ios-simulator.md

 You can specify the time, WiFi state, cellular state, and battery state.
 What's really nice is that you can specify the simulator using only its name, not some obscure identifier.
 If you hover your mouse over a simulator device, or bring its window to the front, it will display its name and OS version beneath it.
 Or, if you have "Show Device Bezels" turned off, the name and OS version will display in the window's title bar.

 The overrides in this example are the ones I plan to use for all of my screenshots, and I recommend you do the same &mdash; full cellular bars, full WiFi bars, full battery, and 9:41 for the time.
 This is what Apple uses for all of their marketing screenshots, and there is no doubt that it is intentional.
-The time 9:41 is strangely aesthetically pleasing, and I'm sure someone spent a lot of time to figure that out.
+The time 9:41 is strangely aesthetically pleasing, and I'm sure someone spent a lot of time to figure that out. **Update:** Or, [perhaps not](https://www.engadget.com/2014/04/14/why-9-41-am-is-the-always-the-time-displayed-on-iphones-and-ipad/). 😄

 ### Shortcomings